The Dead Sea Hotel

 Of hotels

-The Windsor was used as the British Officers Club in Cairo and has literally, and I kid you not, remained untouched since then.
+The Windsor was used as the British Officers Club in Cairo back in the ‘40s and early ‘50s and has literally, and I kid you not, remained untouched since then.
 The Dead Sea Hotel is rooted, in every loving detail of its wanton neglect and extreme dilapidation, in The Windsor.

 Trader Vic’s sells a very moreish drink by the same name that has absolutely nothing to do with the original recipe or its inventor, but it does taste lovely.